Roblox/creator-docs/STYLE.md

 #### Link Syntax

 To link to a page in the Roblox Engine API, use the following syntax patterns.
-The parser detects these keywords and forms monospaced links on the API page:
+The parser detects these keywords and forms monospaced links to the proper Engine API page in our site.

 - **Classes**